Loader

 Vomiting blood during pregnancy can be a sign of a serious underlying condition.
 It's critical to get medical assistance right away if you are pregnant and are throwing up blood.
 Depending on the cause, treatment for vomiting blood during pregnancy may involve hospitalization and aggressive medical care.

-common causes of vomiting blood during pregnancy include:
+Common causes of vomiting blood during pregnancy include:

 • Cancer: Gastrointestinal cancers can bleed and cause vomiting of blood.

-The underlying reason of blood vomiting during pregnancy will determine the best course of treatment.
+The underlying reason for blood vomiting during pregnancy will determine the best course of treatment.
 In some cases, such as with hemorrhagic diseases, treatment may involve aggressive supportive care in a hospital setting.
 With other causes, such as gastrointestinal bleeding, treatment may be more conservative and focus on managing the underlying condition.

 Can Vomiting blood Cause Death?